Jananee17/Unit-1-Introduction-to-Programming-in-Java/Overview and Details Unit 1 README.md

 My answers of code of my program for each lesson in unit 1 are

-all related to each other about different methods in Java
+all related to each other about introduction to programming and learning basic programming

-and using object oriented programming or OOP skills in Java

-to create readable and excellent programs in Java as I dive
+skills to created a start of basic readable and excellent programs in Java as I dive

 in deeper throught my course of computer science grade 12,